EtionPinari/hypermedia-exam/README.md

 # hypermedia-website
 # This branch contains only the code uploaded to Herokuapp for the website (no modules folder as it caused bugs)
+  To read the documentation (C-IDM, P-IDM, Wireframes, scenarios and ER-diagram), go to the 'Documentation' folder.
+  Instead if you are interested in the chatbot design, go to 'Documentation' > 'Chatbot design'.
 ## Build Setup

 ```bash